ustaxcourt/ef-cms/README.md

 - You can access S3 local at http://localhost:9000
 - You can access the style guide at http://localhost:1234/style-guide

+The public access portion of the site can be run in the same way:

+`./docker-run-public.sh`

+- You can access the UI for the public site at http://localhost:5678

 ## Running this project locally without Docker

 The EF-CMS is comprised of two components: the API and the UI.
 Both must be run in order to function.